daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 ```

 Note that double square brackets (`[[...]]`) must be used to distinguish indexing by bit vector from indexing by an arbitrary sequence of positions.
-Furthermore, the specification of columns must be omited here.
+Furthermore, the specification of columns must be omitted here.

 #### Casts